 The works in this category, informed by the science and neuroscience of emotion and by empiric experience, work literally within the domain of emotion.
 An emotion is a psychological and physical reaction to a situation.
 It has first an internal manifestation and generates and external reaction.
 It is caused by the interpretation of reality; emotions are thus a material phenomenon.

 Here, works explore the permeability between the worlds know as “physical” or “real” and the one said to be “virtual”.
 The border between them keeps blurring and they interact non-stop, the events of one spilling into the other so often that the distinction is almost outdated.
 These works navigate the frontier, the in-betweens, and the states of confusion or drifting that emerge.

 III.
 Personal Identity

 These artists use internet and digital tools to better define their own identity.
-For them, it’s a way of better understanding and managing their feelings, and a way to better know themselves and position themselves in the world.
+For them, it’s a way of better understanding and managing their feelings, and a way to better know themselves and their position in the world.
 Often, they find that identity cannot be built entirely alone.
-Identity starts at an intimate level of personal definition, and in the end concerns a collective fight.
+Identity starts at an intimate level of personal definition, and in the end is about a shared and collective fight.

 IV.
 Community & Relationships

 Internet clearly is a community and network tool.
 What relationships are created there?
 Which communities organize themselves, and how?
 These works take on the question of the commons, and building links and kinship to others.
 Living together digitally isn’t the utopia it was at the time of the web’s beginnings, and capitalism tends to swallow and flatten everything, but internet remains an incredible tool for communication.
 This category explores the digital commons as a form of resistance.